KnowageLabs/Knowage-Documentation/functionalities-guide/Registry/ka_user_registry.rst

     Example of Jpivot Registry document.

 In this case the table shows columns organized in a hierarchical way and a grouping function is implemented.
 From the left to the right the columns contain fields at different detail levels.
-The last column in our example in :numref:`examplejpivotregdoc` contains numeric data.
+The last column in our example in the figure above contains numeric data.
 Such a field is grouped at the “country” level.
 The grouping level depends on the configurations made on template building.

 In the JPivot instance it is not allowed to add, modify or cancel rows.
 Furthermore, it is not permitted to edit cells which contain string items while the numeric ones are still changeable.
 If implemented filters are still available.